Optimizing Yields with Pendle - Key Takeaways

 Since YT is typically much cheaper than the underlying asset, you effectively get leveraged yield exposure by buying YT, with no actual borrowing involved, so there’s no risk of liquidation or oracle errors.

+With the cost of 1 stETH, you are buying yield exposure of 11.9 stETH.
+An 11.9x leverage in notional value in this case.
 Here’s a table that quickly summarises what is going in favor or against you as a YT holder.
 Just flip the arrows’ directions if the indicators go the other way round.

 ⬆️